linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 Figure 2.7: Weights of estimated mean-variance efficient portfolio without shrinkage (10 years of data to estimate means and covariances)

 Figure 2.7 shows the results.
 In the latest decade,    the weights are somewhat stable and not too extreme.
-But in the first decade,    they take extreme values: In the early years we see weights of more than $400/% in corporate bonds and a roughly similarly sized
+But in the first decade,    they take extreme values: In the early years we see weights of more than $400/% in [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]] and a roughly similarly sized

 short position in Treasury bonds.
 This is effectively an extremely highly levered bet on corporate credit.
 Based on 10-year lagged data on returns,    and taking these data as the true expected excess returns and covariances,    this looked like an attractive position back then.